datasolidarity/diss/Field Statement - Notes - NAIS.md

 In this document, I will begin organizing notes for a field statement as directed by the GGG handbook.

 This field statement will be a review of scholarly literature in the field of Native American and Indigenous Studies.
 It must be related to my topic of interest, but broader.
-I will include a brief survey of the important topics and areas of research, but I will also focus more deeply on my topics of interest.
-In detail, I will not only examine Indigenous Data Sovereignty as a subfield, but also examine the topic of sovereignty; land and space; and methodologies (with an emphasis on cartography, ethnography, activist, and participatory methods) within the field of NAIS.
-I will write a history of the debates around sovereignty in NAIS, as well as outline research directions of contemporary interest.

-Other topics discussed here could include:

-*   Autonomy.
-*   Identity.
-*   Social movements
+My advisor indicates that the field statement should be broader than a literature review of a specific topic, like sovereignty.
+Rather, it should explore all the major debates in superficial detail.

+Topics may include:

+See Teves et al 2015.

+The remainder of this document requires revision.

 # Approach to Literature Review

 As I search through the literature, I will pay special attention to:

-1. The history of the field of NAIS (its origins);
+1. The history of the field of NAIS (its origins)
-2. The important topics, debates, and areas of research (as a survey);
+2. The important topics, debates, and areas of research (as a survey)
-3. Specific terms including: sovereignty, autonomy, land, space, data, cartography;
+3. Specific terms (see above, "Topics...")
 4.  methodologies, particularly with reference to fieldwork.

 I will begin with reference texts, anthologies and review articles published by recognized scholars in the field of NAIS, including from disciplines labeled: (Critical) Indigenous Studies, Native American Studies, American Indian Studies, and Native Studies.
 This list of articles will form what I call the "review pool".